moklick/face-mask-browser-extension/README.md

 # 😷 Face Mask Browser Extension

-An extension that puts masks on faces on the internet (only works in Chrome).
+An extension that puts masks on faces on the internet (only works for Chrome).

 **Beware:** This extension is a proof of concept and really slows down your browser (and also destroys several sites).